-Wine of the Weeks – A Blockbuster, Old Vine Tempranillo For Under $20!!!
+Wine of the Weeks – A Blockbuster, Old Vine Tempranillo!!
 Trust me folks, if you like deeply colored, chewy, powerful red wines, you are going to love this one.
 Triton is the personal project of famed Spanish importer Jorge Ordonez, the man who put the wines of the Toro region on the map.
 After helping to launch the Numanthia brand, the wine(s) that introduced the world to the wonders of Tempranillo from Toro, Jorge started his own estate.
 Today, his wines easily rival those from Numanthia and cost a fraction of the price.
 This stuff is like Tempranillo on steroids!!
-It’s our new Wine of the Weeks and we just bought the last 8 cases from our distributor.
-Here’s the deal:

 There is something quite unique about the region of Toro and the clone of Tempranillo that grows there.
 Known locally as Tinta de Toro, this is the oldest clone of Tempranillo in Spain and it is native to Toro.
 The extreme growing conditions of the region (dry and hot days, rocky/sandy soils, old vines and low yields) result in wines of massive concentration and structure and deep flavors.
 Try sipping this one next to a Tempranillo-based wine from Rioja and I guarantee you would never guess that the wines were made from the same grape.